moslema-yasmin/Bangla_News_Classification/README.md

 # How to run
 > Download the .py and .csv files and please them into a same folder and run the .py file using IDE(Spyder or else)
 # Challenge and Threat
 * TensorFlow Module isn't installed by default in Anaconda.
 We try to automatically install it from the python script.
 But it can field.
-Then to install manually by using this command in the Spyder console:       `!pip3 install tensorflow`
+Then to install manually by using this command in the Spyder console:       `!pip install tensorflow`
-* Like TensorFlow Module, for Keras Module use   `!pip3 install keras`   command in Spyder console if it isn't install automatically.
+* Like TensorFlow Module, for Keras Module use   `!pip install keras`   command in Spyder console if it isn't install automatically.
 # Workflow
 * At first we import all the module
 * After that we read the csv file using `pandas.read_csv()`